Violence restraining orders are required to prevent contact or interaction between the applicant and the offender.

 If you have been served with a violence restraining order, we recommend seeking legal advice immediately.
 You have a period of 21 days to object to the order by filing notice to the court.
 It is your right to object to the order being made final and if you wish to do so, a final hearing date will be set where you can tell the court and provide evidence why the restraining order should not be made.
 If you decide not to object the order, it will be made final in your absence.

-At Thomson Family Lawyers, we aim to provide you with clear advice and guidance on obtaining or disputing a violence restraining order, and give you an understanding on the legal principles that underlie the making of violence restraining orders in Perth.
+At Thomson Family Lawyers, we aim to provide you with clear advice and guidance on obtaining, or disputing, a violence restraining order.
+So, how are violence restraining orders in Perth made?

 Applying for a VRO